Monthly Archives: July 2014

 For Sunday of the July 4th weekend

-There’s page 1, on which the “Secretary of State of the United States of America” personally requested, of “all whom it may concern,” to permit this particular named citizen – me – “to pass without delay or hindrance and in case of need to give all lawful aid and protection.”
+July 6, 2014 – “Happy 4th of July Weekend!”
+As I’m writing this, I’m riding a train north from New York City to Montreal.
+That means I had to find my passport, and in the process I found out that passport makes for some interesting reading.
+Especially on this holiday weekend.
+Like page 1, where the “Secretary of State of the United States of America” personally requests, of “all whom it may concern,” to permit this named citizen – me – “to pass without delay or hindrance and in case of need to give all lawful aid and protection.”
+Pretty impressive.

-Unfortunately – and as we’ve seen way too often lately – the stupid and the dishonest can also “repair to the standard” of freedom that America promises.
-But that seems to be part and parcel of what our “freedom” is all about.
-Or as John Steinbeck put it:
+Unfortunately – and as we’ve seen way too often lately – the stupid and dishonest can also “repair to the standard” of freedom that America promises.
+But that seems part and parcel of what “freedom” is all about.
+Or as John Steinbeck said:

 …this I believe: that the free, exploring mind of the individual human is the most valuable thing in the world.
 And this I would fight for: the freedom of the mind to take any direction it wishes, undirected.
 And this I must fight against: any idea, religion, or government which limits or destroys the individual.
 This is what I am and what I am about.